Degree – Master of Liberal Arts (MLA)

 Academic Track: Capstone Project

 The Capstone Project is an exit requirement for the Master of Liberal Arts.
-This discipline has specific expectations for selection of topics and the type of capstone project.
+Each discipline has specific expectations for selection of topics and the type of capstone project.
 Students pursue independent research on a question or problem of their choice in the relevant disciplines under the guidance of a graduate faculty to produce a paper that reflects understanding of the topic and in the respective discipline.

 Master Degree Audit: